Bartzi/kiss/README.md

 - make sure you have at least Python **3.7** installed on your system
 - create a new virtual environment (or whatever you like to use)
-- install all requirements with `pip install -r requirements.txt`
+- install all requirements with `pip install -r requirements.txt` (if you do not have a CUDA capable device in your PC, you should remove the package `cupy` from the file `requirements.txt`).

 # Datasets